RedHatQE/firewatch/docs/configuration_guide.md

 ### `step`

 The exact or partial name of a step in OpenShift CI.
 Using this value, we can usually determine what may have gone wrong during an OpenShift CI run.

+**For a step with more than one matching rules:**

+The rule with the exact same name (if exists) will be prioritized over a partial name (pattern).

 **Example:**